kwiruu/Computer_Book_CS243/README.md

-# Assembly NASM x86 University Activities Repository
+# Assembly NASM x86 CS243 CIT-U Activities Repository

 Welcome to my Assembly NASM x86 repository!
 This repository contains the projects and activities I've worked on during my Computer Science studies at the university.
 Here, I explore the world of low-level programming using NASM (Netwide Assembler) for x86 architecture.